narath/brigopedia/README.md

 ### Security updates

-Since the system uses a bunch of software, you should subscribe to the security updates for each of these, so you can update when vulnerabilities are known:
+We created a Google Group, brigopedia-security-alerts@googlegroups.com, wich you can subscribe to to receive information about vurnerabilities and security updates for the following brigopedia components:

 * CentOS
-* SELinux
 * Mediawiki

-** Extensions you might need to patch
+It would nice to be able to subscribe to mailing lists for these items, as well, but we were not able to locate lists for these extensions:

-** LDAPAuthentication
+* LDAPAuthentication
-** VisualEditor
+* VisualEditor
-** Widgets extension
+* Widgets extension
-* Node.js

-TODO: add links to these security mailing lists for these.
-Awesome: to setup a google group that is autosubscribed to these - so folks could just join that group

 # Feedback / Ideas / Suggestions